Your Reliability Engineering Leadership Role

 Take charge.
 You can lead from any spot in an organization.
 You do not have to be a senior manager or the CEO to lead.
 Find and solve problems, improve the ability of your organization and industry to create reliable products.

 It really is your approach to accomplishing your work that makes the difference.
-You can work to help you team, your project, your organization and your industry create products and systems that exceed customer reliability expectations.
+You can work to help your team, your project, your organization, and your industry create products and systems that exceed customer reliability expectations.